With days starting to shorten and the end of summer in sight, now is the time to start feeding our feathered friends again.

 When feeding garden birds in the autumn, you can do a few things to enhance their health and improve their chances of surviving the colder months.

-- Thoroughly clean your old bird feeders before placing them back in the garden.
-Over the summer, they get dirty and unhygienic while sitting unused, and may lead to the spread of disease.
+- Thoroughly clean and sterilise your bird feeders before placing them back in the garden.

-- Alternatively, buy new wild bird feeders and place them around the garden.
-Different feeders will attract other birds.
+- Place multiple wild bird feeders around the garden and space them out.
+Different feeders will attract different birds.
 Many small garden birds prefer hanging feeders where they can access food without threat from predators.
 Birds such as the Robin prefer an open flat feeder like a bird table.
 Blackbirds and Thrushes prefer to source their food closer to the ground and will visit a bird table placed on the ground.

 - If Squirrels and larger birds are an issue in your area, then offer the seeds from a squirrel-proof cage feeder and fat balls from a squirrel proof fat ball feeder.
 You will also help prevent large birds like crows or pigeons from taking all the feed too.